Follow for Follow: How I Decide Who to Follow

 I won’t follow people who are racist or hateful.
-I won’t follow accounts who leave negative comments and mean words- very different than constructive criticism.
-I also won’t follow people who plagiarize or steal content.
+Also, I won’t follow accounts who leave negative comments and mean words- very different than constructive criticism.
+I won’t follow people who plagiarize or steal content either.

 When it comes to growing my following or finding new people, I go to the blogs and accounts that I already enjoy and see who they follow that I may not follow yet.
 It helps me expand my connections and discover new people and blogs.
 I do also participate in some follow trains when they are about engagement and my interests as opposed to follow for follow.

 How do you feel about following others?
 Do you have criteria or do you follow for follow.
 Regardless of your approach, I appreciate that you read this post, and I look forward to some discussions.

 Have a wonderful weekend, and remember that my self-love body book is now available on Amazon.